Dravening/notification-manager/README.md

 - A tenant EmailReceiver receives alerts with specified tenant label like `user` or `namespace`

 Usually alerts received from Alertmanager contains a `namespace` label, Notification Manager uses this label to decide which receiver to use for sending notifications:
-- For KubeSphere, Notification Manager will try to find workspace `user` in that `namespace`'s rolebinding and then find receivers with `user = xxx` label.
+- For D3os, Notification Manager will try to find workspace `user` in that `namespace`'s rolebinding and then find receivers with `user = xxx` label.
 - For other Kubernetes cluster, Notification Manager will try to find receivers with `namespace = xxx` label.

 For alerts without a `namespace` label, for example alerts of node or kubelet, user can set up a receiver with `type = global` label to receive alerts without a `namespace` label.
 A global receiver sends notifications for all alerts received regardless any label.
 A global receiver is usually set for an admin role.